CodeIntelligenceTesting/github-actions/report-coverage/README.md

 ### `test_collection_run`

-**Required** Name of the Test Collection run that was started and outputted by the `start-fuzzing` GitHub Action.
+**Required** Resource Name of the Test Collection run that was started and outputted by the `start-fuzzing` GitHub Action.

 ### `fuzzing_server_address`